Grim Reaper (Marvel Comics)

 Eric Williams is a character appearing in American comic books published by Marvel Comics.
 Created by Roy Thomas and John Buscema, the character first appeared in The Avengers #52 May (1968).
 Eric Williams is the brother of the superhero Simon Williams / Wonder Man.
 He is a supervillain and necromancer known under the codename Grim Reaper.
 The character is an adversary of the Avengers.
 He has also been a member of the Maggia, Lethal Legion, and Legion of the Unliving at various points in his history.

-The character will be portrayed in live-action by Demetrius Grosse in the upcoming Disney+ series Wonder Man, set in the Marvel Cinematic Universe (MCU).
+The character made his live-action debut in the Disney+ original series Wonder Man (2026), set in the Marvel Cinematic Universe (MCU) and portrayed by Demetrius Grosse.